ckeditor/ckeditor4-docs/docs/guide/dev/features/mentions/README.md

     This feature was introduced in CKEditor 4.10.
 It is provided through optional plugins that are not included in the CKEditor presets available from the <a href="https://ckeditor.com/ckeditor-4/download/">Download</a> site and {@link guide/dev/plugins/README need to be added to your custom build} with <a href="https://ckeditor.com/cke4/builder">online builder</a>.
 </info-box>

 The mentions and tags features provide smart completion functionality for custom text matches based on user input.
-Every time the user types the selected marker, such as `@` or `#`, they get information about available, pre-configured autocomplete options.
+Every time the user types the pre-configured marker, such as `@` or `#`, they get information about available autocomplete options displayed in a dedicated dropdown.
+The provided suggestion can be quickly selected and inserted into content.

 The [Mentions](https://ckeditor.com/cke4/addon/mentions) plugin that provides this functionality is an implementation of the {@link guide/dev/features/autocomplete/README Autocomplete} feature.
 The differences between the two plugins are as follows:

 * Autocomplete is more generic, flexible, with a more complex API that lets you precisely control what is being matched and how.
-It requires a considerable amount of code to implement it.
+It requires a considerable amount of code to implement it (see the {@link guide/dev/features/autocomplete/README#implementing-custom-autocomplete tutorial}.
 * Mentions is a simple autocomplete implementation with a basic API that works out of the box and can be set up with configuration alone.

 ## Usage